ocaml/ocaml.org/README.md

 See our [contributing guide](./CONTRIBUTING.md) for more detailed instructions.

+## Maintainers

+The OCaml.org maintainers team is composed of the following community members:

+- Thibaut Mattio, Lead Maintainer (Tarides)
+- Christine Rose, Technical Writer (Tarides)
+- Cuihtlauac Alvarado, Maintainer (Tarides)
+- Sabine Schmaltz, Maintainer (Tarides)

+We're always looking for new maintainers, if you're interested in helping us make OCaml.org the best resource to learn OCaml and discover the ecosystem, [reach out to us](mailto:thibaut@tarides.com)!

 ## Acknowlegement

 Thank you to everyone who contributed to the development of this new version of the website!